North Amityville, New York: Education

 North Amityville is served by three public school districts.
-Most residents are within the confines of the Copiague Union Free School District, while other portions are within the Amityville Union Free School District and the Farmingdale Union Free School District.
+Residents in the eastern portion are within Copiague Union Free School District, while areas to the west are within the Amityville Union Free School District.
+The Farmingdale Union Free School District covers a small portion in the north.
 As such, children who reside within North Amityville and attend public schools will go to school in one of these three districts, depending on where in the hamlet they live.

 Transportation

 The Long Island Rail Road does not have a branch in North Amityville.
-Instead, residents are in close proximity to the Copiague (LIRR station) & the Amityville (LIRR station).
-Operating under the Suffolk County Transit, several buses that serve the hamlet include:
+Instead, residents are near the Copiague (LIRR station) & the Amityville (LIRR station).
+Several Suffolk County Transit routes also serve North Amityville.